Momentum-Team-12/questionbox-team-thunder-back-end/README.md

 ## Create a new question for this user (logged in user)

-Required Fields for POST: title, description
+Required fields: title and description

 ### request